 Some criminal court records are publicly accessible.

-A Nevada background check will show basic information and a full criminal history including arrests, warrants, convictions, and incarcerations.
-Nevada background checks will also show the person’s name, address, race, age, date of birth, gender, and physical description.
+A background check in Nevada will show basic information and a full criminal history including arrests, warrants, convictions, and incarcerations.
+A state of Nevada background check will also show the person’s name, address, race, age, date of birth, gender, and physical description.

 The most common reason for a NV background report is for employment.
 They require dozens of types of businesses to perform them before hiring.
 They disallow the hiring of anyone with serious felony convictions in roles where the safety or care of others is part of the job.

 Also available are public background reports that are pulled from many public and private sources to create comprehensive profiles to use before dating someone new, when finding an old friend online, before going into business with a new partner, looking up a neighbor or potential roommate.
 Those types of reports contain:

 Social Media Accounts and More

 A Nevada criminal background check contains someone’s entire criminal history including misdemeanors, felonies, and severe driving offenses.
 It will also show sex offenses and any incarcerations including parole or probation sentencing.

 Due to its Brady Point of Sale program, gun dealers must contact the NV Department of Public Safety (NDPS) for a Nevada gun background check before selling to the public.
 The state is a point of contact for gun dealers rather than the FBI.
 The NDPS uses NICS for processing criminal records.
 The only exception for needing a background report are citizens with a license or permit to carry.
 Nevada performed 129,622 background checks so far in 2018.
 Of those, 26,831 were for permits, 57,524 were for handguns, and 32,903 were for long guns.